 In the bottom of the import page you'll be able to see two rows of columns:

-In order to finalise the import you can click the "Import" button, after that the system will start importing all of the relevant data and will notify you once the process has been completed.
+To finalize the import, you can click the Import button.
+After that, the system will start importing all of the relevant data and will notify you once the process has been completed.

-All of the imports that have been completed recently will appear in the UI of OfficeRND.
-If they were successful they're going to have a "Completed" tag next to them.
+All of the imports that have been completed recently will appear in OfficeRnD.
+If they were successful, they'll have a Completed tag next to them.

-If they weren't they'll have a "Pending" tag and you'll be able to click on the cogwheel next to them and select either "Continue" to continue with the import or "Delete" if you'd like to remove it.
+If they weren't, they'll have a Pending tag.
+You'll be able to click on the cogwheel next to them and either select Continue to continue with the import, or Delete if you'd like to remove it.

 Clicking the name of the file will also allow you to continue with the import.